Temporary Work Visa Options for the USA

 As with the E-2 visa, the E-1 visa can again be used for employees who will be engaging in duties of an executive or supervisory character, or if employed in a lesser capacity, have special qualifications that are essential to your operations in the USA.

-Transferring to a US affiliated office
+Visa to transfer to a US affiliated office

 If you are currently working for a multinational company and your boss has asked you to transfer from an overseas office to an affiliated US office, you will need to consider the L-1 Intra-Company Transfer visa.
 This is a non-immigrant visa for employees of international companies who are being transferred to a parent, branch, affiliate or subsidiary of the same company in the USA, albeit on a time-limited basis.